jules2689/TweetSearch/README.md

 ### Algorithms

 #### Preprocessing
-None in use.
+None in use beyond the prior mentioned scripts.

 #### Indexing
 There is a StemmingAnalyzer being used by the schema.

 Stemming is a heuristic process whereby the suffix (and sometimes prefix) of words is removed.
 For example the word "rendered", would be stemmed to "render", as would "renders", "rendering", "rendered" etc.

-The Stemming algorithm also removes stop words specified by a list.
+The Stemming algorithm also removes stop words specified by a list of common words in the English language.

 The Stemming algorithm employs a variety of algorithms including Porter and Porter2, Paice Husk, and Lovins.